robertjmaneno/task-management/README.md

-# task-management
+#Task Management

 Overview

-This project is a basic Laravel application designed to demonstrate key Laravel features, including routing, controllers, Blade templating, database interactions with Eloquent ORM, CRUD operations, form validation, and session handling.
+This project is a Laravel-based task management system designed to help users manage their tasks efficiently.
+It demonstrates key Laravel features, such as routing, controllers, Blade templating, database interactions with Eloquent ORM, CRUD operations, form validation, and session handling, all within the context of managing tasks.

 Features

-Basic Routing and Controllers:

-Demonstrates the use of Laravel routes to define application endpoints.

-Implements controllers to handle requests and return responses.

-Blade Templating:
+Task Management

+Task Creation: Add new tasks with details such as title, description, due date, and priority level.

+Task Listing: View all tasks in an organized table or grid format.

+Task Updating: Edit existing tasks to update their status or other details.

+Task Deletion: Remove tasks that are no longer needed.

+User-Friendly Interface

-Utilizes Laravel's Blade templating engine to create dynamic and reusable views.
+Utilizes Laravel's Blade templating engine to provide a clean and intuitive user experience.

-Demonstrates inheritance, components, and data binding in Blade templates.
+Incorporates reusable components and layouts for efficiency and consistency.

-Database Interactions with Eloquent ORM:
+Advanced Database Interactions

-Shows how to interact with the database using Eloquent models.
+Eloquent ORM: Manages tasks and their relationships with other entities such as users or categories.

-Implements relationships such as one-to-one, one-to-many, and many-to-many.
+Implements relationships like:

-CRUD Operations:

-Includes Create, Read, Update, and Delete functionality for database records.

-Utilizes resource controllers to streamline CRUD operations.
+User-to-Task: Assign tasks to specific users.

+Category-to-Task: Organize tasks into categories for better management.

-Form Validation:
+Form Handling

-Implements form validation using Laravel's validation rules.
+Implements form validation for task creation and editing, ensuring data integrity.

-Provides user feedback for validation errors.
+Provides clear feedback for validation errors to enhance user experience.

-Session Handling:
+Session Management

-Demonstrates session management for storing and retrieving data between requests.

-Includes examples of flash messages and persistent session data.
+Supports flash messages for user actions (e.g., success messages after creating a task).

+Stores session data to persist user state across the application.

+Additional Features

+Search and Filter: Find tasks quickly using search and filter options.

+Task Prioritization: Highlight and sort tasks by priority levels.

+Due Date Alerts: Notify users of tasks nearing their deadlines.